Vendor Clearance to Visit Campus

 Effective Monday, June 22, 2020, all faculty, staff, and students are required to complete a COVID-19 symptom self-check (screening) every day before they enter campus premises.
 This requirement also extends to all visitors prior to being permitted to enter a Columbia University building or facility.

-While Columbia presently has a no-visitor policy, which will continue to be the policy after June 22, 2020, the following exceptions are in place:
+While Columbia presently has a no-visitor policy,the following exceptions are in place:

 - Patients and individuals accompanying them.
 Screening of patients coming to outpatient facilities will be done at time of arrival (in addition to the day prior to the visit, if this is the procedure of the practice).
 It will be documented in Epic that they were screened and that the screening was negative.

 - Research participants and individuals accompanying them.
 Screening of research participants coming to Columbia University buildings will be done at the time of arrival (in addition to the day prior to the visit, if this is the protocol).
 More information about screening of research participants can be found in the Ramp-up of Human Subjects Research FAQs.

 - All other visitors including construction, consultants, and other service workers and deliveries.
 Construction workers and other service personnel are required to register with facilities prior to entering the facility and either to complete the screening at that time or provide an attestation from their employer that the screening was completed each day the visitor enters a Columbia University building or facility.

 New York State requires those visiting from out-of-state or another country to take personal responsibility for compliance in the best interest of public health and safety, and to meet certain requirements.
 Please visit the New York Department of Health website for more information on how to self-quarantine.